ObjectIsAdvantag/CodeMotionMilan2016/README.md

 - note that [Tropo.eu](https://blog.tropo.eu/2016/09/20/tropo-in-europe-what-it-means/) has now launched, you can pick an SMS-enabled phone number in Europe,

 Launch your favorite CiscoSpark client (Web, iOS, android, windows or mac)
-- you're now part of a Spark Room, (featured: Cisco Spark Memverships API)
+- you're now part of a Cisco Spark Room, (featured: Cisco Spark Memverships API)
 - get real time info what's going on (featured: Cisco Spark Bot accounts & WebHook API)
 - check if the session you're attending has begun: /next, /now